 (2) The approval has effect as if it were an approval granted under regulation 9.

-(3) The EDPH may specify a class of aquatic facility that the facility or a water body of it may be operated as in a certificate issued under regulation 15 in reliance upon the approval referred to in this regulation, if satisfied that the facility or the water body is constructed in a way that substantially complies with the requirements of the Code for that class of aquatic facility.
+(3) The Chief Health Officer may specify a class of aquatic facility that the facility or a water body of it may be operated as in a certificate issued under regulation 15 in reliance upon the approval referred to in this regulation, if satisfied that the facility or the water body is constructed in a way that substantially complies with the requirements of the Code for that class of aquatic facility.

+[Regulation 41 amended: Gazette 10 Jan 2017 p.
+259-60.]

 42. Closure notices

 A notice under regulation 4A of the old regulations that was in force immediately before the commencement day or a notice under that regulation in its continued application under regulation 38(3) —

-(a) has effect as if it were a closure order issued by the EDPH under regulation 23; and
+(a) has effect as if it were a closure order issued by the Chief Health Officer under regulation 23; and

 (b) as such, has effect according to its terms, which, to the extent of any inconsistency, prevail over regulation 23.

+[Regulation 42 amended: Gazette 10 Jan 2017 p.
+259-60.]

 Notes